7 Acts - Switzerland Edition

 And cut where you can.

-Monitoring your carbon footprint helps identify where the biggest climate gains can be made — from household energy use to travel and food choices.
-Germany offers several trusted tools and calculators to help individuals and organisations measure their emissions accurately.
+Monitoring your carbon footprint helps you identify where the biggest climate gains can be made — from household energy use to travel and food choices.
+Understanding your emissions gives you a clearer picture of which small changes can lead to meaningful reductions.

 Act 7: Motivate your loved ones